Center for Asian Studies

 JPNS 3200Adv Wrtg Topics on Chinese & Japanese Literature and Civilization3

-JPNS 3311Japanese Colonial and Transnational Literature3
+JPNS 3311Japanese Minority and Transnational Literature3

 JPNS 3331Business Japanese3